 The eight I’ve listed below represent what I wish I’d known back then.
-I hope you can learn from my missteps, and find a smoother path to your own six-figure income.
+I hope you can learn from my missteps and find a smoother path to earn six figures as a personal trainer.

 Mistake 1: Not knowing what type of gym is best for your career

 There I was, a young person with a personal training certification, ready to conquer the fitness world.
-Only problem was, I had no idea where to start.
+The only problem was, I had no idea where to start.
 And while I was figuring it out, I lost valuable time.

 These are your primary options.